 Step 1: Gathering

 The first step in GSFA is Gathering.
 This is where you collect or capture everything that needs your attention—from tasks and ideas to projects.
-It’s all about creating a centralized system to capture your open loops.
+It’s all about creating an inbox to capture your unfinished tasks and incomplete ideas, that you’ll review regularly.
+(See the appendix below on open loops).

-As motivational speaker Les Brown once said, “You cannot get to where you want to go, if you don’t know where you are.”
-Gathering provides clarity by bringing together all your tasks, ideas, and commitments into one place.
+Motivational speaker Les Brown puts it well, “You cannot get to where you want to go, if you don’t know where you are.”
+Gathering provides clarity by bringing together all your open tasks, ideas, and commitments into one central system.

 Take a moment to reflect on everything that’s on your mind.
-Whether it’s things you need to do for work, home, or personal projects, this step ensures that you don’t forget anything.
+Whether there are things you need to do for work, home, or personal projects, the gathering step ensures that you don’t forget anything.
 Write it all down, and keep it in one place.
 This will clear mental clutter and give you a fresh starting point.

-As new ideas, triggers, or potential actions or projects arise over the course of your day, be sure to gather those into your system’s inbox so they don’t fall through the cracks.
+As new ideas, triggers, potential actions, or projects arise over the course of your day, be sure to gather those into your system’s inbox so they don’t fall through the cracks.

 Step 2: Sorting

 Next, it’s time to Sort.
-This step involves setting dates for each task or project, deciding when you’ll work on it (or think about it) next.
-I like to call these the “action dates” – the date when you’d like to think about or do each action.
-Consider the due dates and deadlines when you are assigning the “action dates”.
-Sorting by the “action dates” ensures that you prioritize your workload based on urgency and importance.
+This step involves setting dates for each task or project, deciding when you’ll work on it, or think about it, next.
+I like to call these the “action dates” – the date when you’d like to be reminded about or move forward on a particular action.

-Entrepreneur Arianna Huffington once said, “Setting priorities is about making conscious choices about how we want to spend our time.”
-Sort your tasks in ascending order by “action date”, with the earliest date at the top, to start understanding what you could work on first, while making sure that anything that absolutely must get done today doesn’t get lost in the mix.
+Entrepreneur Arianna Huffington reminds us, “Setting priorities is about making conscious choices about how we want to spend our time.”
+A sorted list will give you understanding of what you could work on first, while making sure that anything that absolutely must get done today doesn’t get lost in the mix.

 Step 3: Filtering

-As Alexander Graham Bell wisely noted, “Concentrate all your thoughts upon the work at hand.
+Alexander Graham Bell captured this perfectly: “Concentrate all your thoughts upon the work at hand.
 The sun’s rays do not burn until brought to a focus.”
-Filtering helps you eliminate distractions and work smarter, not harder.
+Filtering helps you eliminate distractions – by categorizing your tasks into groups you’ll be able to work smarter, not harder.

 Step 4: Acting